 Have you lost much of the joy you once felt?
-Are you struggling in abusive or toxic relationship?
+Are you struggling in an abusive, unhealthy, or toxic relationship?
 Have years of living with a low self-worth resulted in a less-than-desirable life?

 Throughout the ages, women have been called “the fairer sex.”
 And yet, were you to ask women about their life experiences, many would admit their life’s events haven’t always seemed so fair.

-Women may experience certain environmental, psychological and biological challenges related to gender that have a significant impact on their mental health and well-being.
+Women may experience certain environmental, psychological, spiritual, and biological challenges related to gender that have a significant impact on their mental health and well-being.
 If not addressed properly, these challenges can turn into burdens that often lead to anxiety, depression and a lost sense of self.